 It seems General Hamilton, who’s most recent job before becoming loan commissioner was serving as Governor of South Carolina, was not above accepting personal remuneration from the parties he was negotiating with on behalf of Texas.

 He had also, unbeknownst to his superiors, proposed to Santa Anna that Mexico recognize the independence of Texas in exchange for five million dollars.
-Hamilton and the Mexican President would receive $200,000 for their troubles.
-(That was even too slimy for the Napoleon of the West.)
+Hamilton and the Santa Anna would receive $200,000 for their troubles.
+That was even too slimy for the Napoleon of the West.

-So Pirson was all set to head home, when he was surprised by a new colonization offer, this one issued to him as a private party by Secretary of State Anson Jones.
+Pirson was preparing to depart for home, when he was surprised by a new colonization offer.
+This one was issued to him as a private party by Secretary of State Anson Jones.

 Jones proposed that Pirson settle 1000 Belgian families along the Rio Grande, each receiving 640 acres.
 That’s 1000 square miles of land if you’re doing the math.